Monthly Tech-Tip from Tony Hansen SignUp

 3D printed mold spout

 This mold is for a Medalta Potteries ball pitcher having a closed top with a teardrop-shaped spout (lower right).
-This plaster mould does not need a spare - 3D printing makes it possible to create a pour spout that inserts perfectly into the angled hole.
-The size of the pour spout reservoir and the degree of insert can tuned so that when the level drops to the bottom it is ready to pour and the hole is perfectly formed.
+3D printing makes it possible to create a pour spout that inserts perfectly into the angled hole, thus the plaster mold itself does not need a spare.
+The size of the pour spout reservoir and the degree of insert can tuned so that when the level drops to the bottom it is ready to pour and the pour hole is perfectly formed.

 Plaster molds held together without straps